 It's a frustrating time for marathon runners.
-With the Coronavirus outbreak sweeping across Europe, many European marathons are being cancelled, or postponed to a later date.
+With the Coronavirus outbreak sweeping across Europe, many European marathons are being cancelled,

 It was somewhat inevitabe.
 For the past two weeks the spread of Coronavirus has spread across the continent unabated.
 In that time close to every country has experienced the epidemic, with many thousands now suffering from the virus.
 Unsurprisingly, there has been calls to ban or limit large events.
 This obviously includes marathons.